ferristseng/rust-nnet/README.md

 _This library still isn't published to Cargo, nor would I consider it stable!_

-Implementation of feed forward, single hidden layer, neural networks in Rust.
+Implementation of feed forward, 2 hidden layer, neural networks in Rust.
 Takes a macro-based approach to generate a neural network with fixed-size arrays at compile time, following the assumption that the parameters of a neural network are not likely to change.